UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 6. Click **Create**.

-7. After your virtual network has deployed, you can view it by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the networking section, orit appears inside the resource group.
+7. After your virtual network has deployed, you can view it by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the networking section, or it appears inside the resource group.

 8. Select your virtual network from the list.